CLUSTER statement to redefine storage and parallelism characteristics of a cluster.

 See Also:"CACHE | NOCACHE" for information on this clause.

-parallel_clause to change the default degree of parallelism for queries and
+parallel_clause to change the default degree of parallelism for queries on the cluster.

 See Also:parallel_clause in the documentation on